-When Oren Morgan, a nine-year U.S. Army veteran, arrived on campus as a transfer student last year, he came with a great sense of motivation, knowing he was representing so many people who weren’t able to make it as far as he had–and wanting to help solve some of the pervasive struggles he’d witnessed within his community.
+When nine-year U.S. Army veteran Oren Morgan arrived on campus last year, he came in motivated – knowing he was representing so many friends and family who weren’t able to make it as far, and wanting to solve some of the pervasive struggles he’d witnessed in his community.

 “In the community I come from, a lot of combat veterans struggle with issues like substance abuse, PTSD, traumatic brain injury, and mental health conditions in general,” he said.
 “As a doctor, I want to be a part of the solution to help my father, my uncles, the people I used to work with and others like them.
 There are so many veterans that are struggling to get through the healthcare system.”

-Knowing that he was going to find his way to medical school, Oren approached Dr. Emily Ives, the director of the VRC, to see if he could help lay the groundwork for a program that would support military-connected pre-health students, and create a community that could find their way together.
 “If I’m going to do it,” he says, “I might as well leave flags flying for individuals to come with me.”
-The VRC provided him with invaluable support to move forward with the idea.
+VRC leaders provided invaluable support to move forward with the idea.

 Oren’s dream is to build a pipeline of military-connected students that graduate from UCLA and continue on to top-tier universities where they can get the best training in medicine, healthcare and research.
-This would build a dream team of military-connected doctors and researchers who could focus on veteran healthcare, and find ways to relieve some of the debilitating neurobehavioral problems that burden so many veterans and their families today.
+This would build a dream team of military-connected doctors and researchers, dedicated to improving veteran healthcare, and focused on finding better ways to relieve some of the debilitating neurobehavioral problems that burden so many veterans and their families today.

 “This syndrome of feeling like you don’t belong here, it’s something that I want to remove,” Oren says, “because it stands as a barrier for a lot of these students.
 Every single one of them is capable.
 We’re at the number one public institution.
 We all are able to develop the skills necessary to go to medical school or graduate school and assist our community as practicing doctors.
 So developing these skills is what we’re doing in this program.”